MattInglisWhalen/MattInglisWhalen.github.io/_pages/miws_autofit_tutorial_5.md

 that

 1. the code uses no spaces
-2. the code you wish to use is base Python, or from the numpy or scipy packages
+2. the code you wish to use is base Python, or from the numpy (np) or scipy (scipy.stats or scipy.special) packages

 A fairly common function that isn't considered simple is 0th-order Bessel Function of the first kind, $$J_0(x)$$.
 Loading up a dataset
 <a href="http://mattingliswhalen.github.io/data/MIWsAutoFitTutorial/bessel_data.csv">
 bessel_data.csv⭳
-</a>, generated with this function, we can first try to fit this function using a
+</a> generated with this function, we can first try to fit this function using a
 combination of exponentials and trigonometric base functions.
 A reduced chi-squared of 11.83 isn't too good, and the residuals are decidedly in favour of this model `sin(pow1)+exp(pow1)` not being the correct function for this dataset.

 <img src="https://mattingliswhalen.github.io/images/MIWsAutoFitTutorial/bessel_proc.png">

 While in Procedural mode, let's head down to the custom function button in the bottom left of the window.
 After clicking, we see a pop-up allowing us to create a new base function, which will be included in all subsequent